poushali-m/poushali-m/README.md

 ## About Me

 I'm a cyber security graduate with hands-on experience in security assessments, incident response, Azure identity management, and machine learning for insider threat detection.
-I built my skills through real internship work, self-directed home labs, and CTF challenges — and I document everything so others can learn too.
+I build and document everything — from SOC labs to CTF write-ups — so my work speaks for itself.

 - 🔭 Currently working on: Hack The Box machines & expanding my SOC lab
 - 🌱 Currently learning: Advanced threat detection & SIEM techniques
 - 💬 Ask me about: ISO 27001, incident response, log analysis, Python for security
+- ✍️ I write plain English security articles for business audiences
+- ✈️ Avid traveller — curiosity and adaptability in and out of the workplace
+- 🤝 Passionate about charity and giving back to the community
-- 📫 Reach me at: poushali.majumder.uk@gmail.com
+- 📫 Reach me: poushali.majumder.uk@gmail.com
 - 🌐 Portfolio: [poushali-m.github.io](https://poushali-m.github.io)

 ---